4d/4D-Mobile-App-Server/Documentation/Classes/PushNotification.md

 ## Recipients

-Recipients can be of various types : email addresses, device tokens, simulator ids.
+Recipients can be of various types : email addresses, device tokens, simulator IDs.
 It can be given as a single `String` parameter, but also as `Collection`, or as an `Object` containing 3 `Collection` of different types.

 ### A single mail address